billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

-# This is Laboratory 1: Forward and Inverse Kinematics of Cartesian Manipulator of Group 15
+# Midterms: Forward and Inverse Kinematics of Cartesian Manipulator of Group 15

 **Group Members:**